I have been an AT&T Uverse wire technician for over seven years.

 5. It Can Be Rough

-The only time in the schedule that's guaranteed is that we start at 8:00am, but we don't go home until there's no work left in the city.
-Could be 5pm, could be 11pm.
+The only time in the schedule that's guaranteed is that we start at 8:00 am, but we don't go home until there's no work left in the city.
+It could be 5 pm, it could be 11 pm.
 Technicians regularly miss holidays like Christmas, birthdays, baseball games, and family dinners.
 Everyone works weekends, but thanks to the union, they do get one weekend off a month.

 AT&T sets unrealistic work expectations.
 If a customer is not home when we arrive, AT&T blames us when we can't complete the job.
 If a customer keeps calling in with issues within 30 days—such as their remote batteries died, their computer has a virus, a tree looks like it could fall on their phone line—it counts against us.
 Things out of our control determine our bonus and performance, and they could result in discipline.
 Discipline is something AT&T is very heavy on.